What is fertility awareness?

 It is important to realize that the first part of the menstrual cycle (before ovulation) is different in every woman and can even change from month to month.
 The variation usually occurs from 13 to 20 days long.
 The last half of the cycle is usually more similar for every women, because there are about 14 days from day of ovulation until the start of the next period.
 This is why women are encouraged to track their cycles and count back 14 days from their LMP to narrow down their most fertile time of the month.

-Calendar tracking method: Your past menstrual cycles will work as a guide for estimating your fertile times.
+Calendar tracking method: Your past menstrual cycles may work as a guide for estimating your fertile times.
 In order to track your menstrual cycle and to identify your expected ovulation follow the step by step process below:

 Step 1: Plan on tracking your menstrual cycle for 8 to 12 months.